mctrl-io/mctrl/README.md

   In terms of my favored programming languages, C++ gave way to Java, then Scala, and ultimately Haskell.
-Some people prefer or need to be versatile, but for me, when it comes to coding, I'm a Haskeller now.
-I thank God for Cardano and what they're doing with Haskell.
+Some people prefer or need to be versatile, but for me, when it comes to my own coding now, I'm a Haskeller.

+  Speaking of Haskell, I thank God for Cardano and what they're doing.
+In general, I conclude at this point that the spirit of the Cardano project is executing on MetaMission.
+I'm all in, and on a mission to help grow Cardano's technology, its community and its usage in helping people IRL.
+See especially Missions 5, 9 and 14 -- these missions are designed to bring real value to Cardano at large.

-  Speaking of God, here's another thing.
+  And speaking of God, here's another thing.
 In 2013, I decided to reject technology and the whole system (it's complicated), so I checked out, bought an old brick building (old for the US, 1869) and opened a used bookstore full of antiques.
 Just me and my dog, in a town of about 2,000 country folk.
 I was